AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md

    <td>Reviewer</td>
   </tr>
   <tr>
-   <td> <p>External</p> <p>Note: This is not a paid license.
+   <td> <p>External</p> <p><b>NOTE</b>: This is not a paid license.
 It is designed primarily for sharing documents with collaborators who don't use Workfront.
 For more information, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md" class="MCXref xref">Built-in access levels in Adobe Workfront</a>.</p> </td>
    <td> <p>External User</p> <p>&nbsp;</p> </td>
   </tr>
  </tbody>